-Teachers were listed and sampled in KeyQuest as either part of Population 4 (reading/language arts teachers) or Population 5 (teachers of other subjects).
-The distinction between Population 4 and Population 5 is determined by the meaning of reading/language arts.
-Reading/language arts lessons are the lessons in which reading comprehension, literature, and other language skills are mostly taught, according to the national/state curriculum.
-Teachers who teach reading/language arts lessons are included in Population 4, while other eligible teachers are included in Population 5.
+Teachers were listed and sampled in ACER Maple as either part of Population ID 1 (mathematics teachers) or Population ID 2 (teachers of other subjects).
+The distinction between Population IDs 1 and 2 is determined by the meaning of mathematics.
+Mathematics lessons are the lessons in which algebra, geometry, trigonometry, pre-calculus, and calculus are taught in a curriculum as separate mathematics subjects or taught within a single 'integrated mathematics' subject, according to the national/state curriculum.
+Teachers who teach mathematics lessons were included in Population ID 1, while other eligible teachers are included in Population ID 2.

-Ten reading/language teachers were sampled in schools having at least that many listed, or all such teachers, if there were fewer than ten.
+Ten mathematics teachers were sampled in schools having at least that many listed, or all such teachers, if there were fewer than 10.
 Fifteen teachers of other subjects were sampled in schools having at least that many listed, or all such teachers, if there were fewer than 15.
-Within each teacher population (reading/language and non-reading/language) an equal probability sample of teachers was selected, using systematic sampling where the lists of teachers were first sorted by grade and gender, where grade had codes indicating whether the teacher was currently teaching the modal grade.
+Within each teacher population (mathematics and non-mathematics), simple random samples of teachers were selected.